 When Agnes’s children need school supplies or tuition is due, finding the money to pay for them is no longer an issue.
-She has plenty of eggs and chickens to sell thanks to training she received in caring for poultry, as a member of a Self-Help Group (SHG).
+She has plenty of eggs and chickens to sell thanks to training she received in caring for poultry, as a member of a Self-Help Group (SHG) supported by the Kenya West Pokot program.
 The hens and eggs bring in a good income in addition to adding protein to meals.

-Agnes is so dedicated to putting what she learns into practice now that she has 60 mature birds and 40 chicks.
-A big breakthrough in her production levels came when Jitokeze helped her construct an energy-efficient stove with a “chepkube brooder” (pictured).
+Agnes is so dedicated to putting what she learns into practice that she now has 60 mature birds and 40 chicks.
+A big breakthrough in her production levels came when Jitokeze helped her construct an energy-efficient stove with a “chepkube brooder” below.
 The warmth of the stove makes for a cozy incubator and protects chicks from the cold and from predators.

 Caption: Agnes incubates chicks in a warm compartment under her energy-efficient stove